boazsegev/iodine/README.md

 ### How does it compare to other servers?

-Since the HTTP and Websocket parsers are written in C (with no RegExp), they're fast.
+Since the HTTP and Websocket parsers are written in C (with no RegExp), they're fairly fast.

 Also, Iodine's core and parsers are running outside of Ruby's global lock, meaning that they enjoy true concurrency before entering the Ruby layer (your application) - this offers Iodine a big advantage over other servers.